-1. An understanding and working knowledge of SLR cameras
+1. Demonstrate an understanding and working knowledge of SLR cameras

-2. An understanding of the processes involved in producing a photographic series
+2. Demonstrate an understanding of the processes involved in producing a photographic series

-3. An understanding of the basics of analogue photographic printing
+3. Demonstrate an understanding of the basics of analogue photographic printing

-4. The ability to create, analyze and critique their own artistic output
+4. Demonstrate the ability to create, analyse and critique their own artistic output

-5. An understanding of the historical and contemporary issues and concerns in photomedia practice
+5. Demonstrate an understanding of the historical and contemporary issues and concerns in photomedia practice

-6. The ability to communicate key concepts and ideas visually through the production of a resolved body of photographic work
+6. Demonstrate the ability to communicate key concepts and ideas visually through the production of a resolved body of photographic work

-7. An awareness of safe and responsible work practices.
+7. Demonstrate an awareness of safe and responsible work practices.

 Creative Enquiry: Photo - Darkroom, will give students a solid understanding of visual culture in relation to photographic practice.
 The course develops fundamental photographic techniques and methods across digital and analogue technologies.
 Course content includes: